| Written by Mark Buzinkay

 Select a video type in the sidebar.

 Health and safety in the mining industry have always been an important aspect of operations.
-In these Covid times, health became probably the most discussed topic in our societies globally.
+In these COVID times, health will probably become the most discussed topic in our societies globally.
 The resulting disruptions of economic activities triggered talks, strategies and concrete actions on how to strike a balance between the safety needs of the population and the well-being of economic life.
 This balance is, and always was, at the centre of mining operations – the health and safety concerns of miners and the return on investment for operators.

 Safety standards vary greatly across the globe (1).
 The highest standards being in Europe, North America and Australia, in stark contrast to some parts of Africa or Asia where mines lack the most fundamental safety infrastructure and procedures.